datenanfragen/website/README.md

 - You need to run the `deploy.sh` script once via some bash-like tool.
 Use WSL or Git Bash.
 - Use Node LTS and not the latest Node release (otherwise you might get Python errors).
 - To get around file name limitations ([#581](https://github.com/datenanfragen/website/issues/581)), run `$env:HUGO_DISABLEALIASES="true"` in the terminal that will run `hugo`.
 - Please make sure to only commit LF line endings.
-Configure your IDE or Git accordingly or use some conversion tool.
+Configure your IDE or Git accordingly, or use some conversion tool.
 - Some commit hooks might not work on Windows.
 You can use `git commit --no-verify` carefully to get around this.
 </details>